SBLC Deepens Relationship with Warm Springs Reservation

 The Warm Springs community is engaged in exciting new projects which will provide businesses opportunities to these individuals.
 They are in the process of moving one of the oldest buildings in Warm Springs, designated as a historic structure by the Confederated Tribes of Warm Springs, out near Highway 26 and remodel it for purpose of increasing the infrastructure available for tribal member businesses.
 The building will provide a coffee shop, artisan co-op spaces, retail spaces and about six to eight food carts will be set next to the building.
 Hopefully this will be the beginning of re-establishing a downtown business district as the cornerstone of all new development focused on growth and prosperity for all tribal members and residents of Warm Springs.

-Dustin Seyler, who is the Small Business Advisor and also a member of the tribe reached out to the Small Business Legal Clinic in Septmber of 2018.
+Dustin Seyler, who is the Small Business Advisor and also a member of the tribe reached out to the Small Business Legal Clinic in September of 2018.
 He expressed the need for legal services and understanding for those attending his classes.
 Clinic staff was very excited to travel to Warm Springs and presented on entity formation and intellectual property basics, specifically trademark registration.
 The SBLC saw this as a first step in a longer relationship.
-In the future, the SBLC hopes to provide additional trainings and eventually to provide one-on-one legal support to these businesses, once the redevelopment of the downtown space of Warm Springs is completed.
-Additionally, Julieanna will be returning to give an additional presentation on May 5, 2019.
+Julieanna returned to present briefly on risk management basics on May 5, 2019 at their first annual Small Business Conference.
+In the future, the SBLC hopes to provide additional training and eventually to provide one-on-one legal support to these businesses, once the redevelopment of the downtown space of Warm Springs is completed.